dynatrace-oss/DynatraceDashboardPowerups/README.md

 - `!PU(svg):` this starts the markup
 - `icon=` this refers to an SVG file in the 3rdParty/node_modules/@dynatrace/barista-icons folder
 - `link=` this is used to link to a Single Value Tile to get the comparison value
+- `base=` this is the base case for your metric, ie is it good to be low or high?
 - `warn=` this is the warning threshold, once breached color coding will be yellow
 - `crit=` this is the critical threshold, once breached color coding will be red
 - `url=` (optional) if you want the icon to be clickable, give it a url.
 Recommend using this as last argument.